 - Research data identified and prepared for upload into the Data Archive.

 - Access levels appropriate to the tasks you wish to undertake within the Data Archive.

 Note: once you’ve uploaded your data into the Data Archive you can access it at any time just like any other data storage system.
 Your research team members (as identified in your RDMP) can also continue using it.

 Note: a word of caution; it is recommended that you retain a local copy of the research data you have uploaded to the Data Archive for two weeks, before local deletion, to ensure that all three copies of your data have been created and one copy has been taken off-site.
 See the When should I delete / remove the local copy of my data?
 FAQ for more information.

 How do I access the Data Archive?

-There are a four ways to access the Data Archive:
+There are a three ways to access the Data Archive: